s-hfarooq/ALMA/README.md

 The JSON strings are parsed using the [jsmn](https://github.com/zserge/jsmn) library.

 Even if certain values aren't being used (ie. the `data` field), they still must be present.
-The order also must be identical to that above (so for instance, putting `senderUID` after `recieverUID` would not be valid).
+The order also must be identical to that above (so for instance, putting `senderUID` after `receiverUID` would not be valid).

 <sup>*</sup>Note that the device type cannot start with the value `0`.